 If you encountered this issue after installing a new Windows update, you can uninstall the update or you can restore your system to an earlier point prior to the issue, when the system was working correctly.

 If none of the above solutions has worked so far, you can try Cloud Reset to reset every Windows component or perform an In-place Upgrade Repair and see if that helps.
-If both of these actions still doesn’t resolve the issue, you can clean install Windows 10.
+If both of these actions still don’t resolve the issue, you can clean install Windows.

 Hope this helps!